EE274 (Fall 25): Homework-3

 1, 0, 0, 1, 1, 1, 0, 1, 0, 0, 1, 1, ...

 Notice that the sequence looks random-ish but starts repeating after 8 symbols.
-In fact if we look at each first 7 3-mers (substrings of length 3), i.e. 100, 001, ..., 010, then we see that they are all unique and do not repeat!
-The LFSR sequence with noise_prob=0, are in fact simple pseudo-random generators used in the past.
+In fact if we look at the first 7 3-mers (substrings of length 3), i.e. 100, 001, ..., 010, then we see that they are all unique and do not repeat!
+The LFSR sequence with noise_prob=0, is in fact a simple pseudo-random generator used in the past.
 We will use this source to further our understanding of context based compression.

-Solution In class we learned that conditioning reduces entropy (i.e. ).
-We can see that and thus which implies that when .
+In class we learned that conditioning reduces entropy (i.e. ).
+We can clearly see above that has more conditioning variables than .
+Thus, by the conditioning reduces entropy property, we have

 (If you are curious) There are several ways to prove conditioning reduces entropy.
 The textbook Elements of Information Theory by Cover and Thomas has a proof in Chapter 2.
 That relies on the fact that and , therfore .
 An alternative proof, which uses Jensen's inequality can be found here, and proceeds as follows: